-- the name and address of the registered place of business of the manufacturer and, if the application is lodged by the authorised representative, the name and address of the registered place of business of the authorised representative, - the technical documentation referred to in Annex II and Annex IIa.
+- the name and address of the registered place of business of the manufacturer and, if the application is lodged by the authorised representative, the name and address of the registered place of business of the authorised representative, - the technical documentation referred to in Annex II and Annex IIa needed suitable to assess the conformity of the representative sample of the production in question, hereinafter referred to as the 'type', with the requirements of this Regulation, including those covering the performance evaluation and the PMS-planning where the technical documentation is voluminous and/or held in different locations, the manufacturer shall submit a summary technical documentation (STED) and grant access to the full technical documentation upon request.
 The applicant shall make a representative sample of the production in question, hereinafter referred to as 'type' available to the notified body.
-The notified body may request other samples as necessary, - in the case of devices for self-testing or near-patient testing, test reports, including results of studies carried out with intended users, and data showing the handling suitability of the device in view of its intended purpose for self-testing or near patient-testing, - where practicable, an example of the device.
-If required, the device shall be returned on completion of the technical documentation assessment; - data showing the suitability of the device in view of its intended purpose for self-testing or near-patient testing, - the information to be provided with the device on its label and its instructions for use, - a written declaration that no application has been lodged with any other notified body for the same type, or information about any previous application for the same type that has been refused by another notified body or that has been withdrawn by the manufacturer before the other Notified Body made its final assessment.
+The notified body may request other samples as necessary, in the case of devices for self-testing or near-patient testing, test reports, including - results of studies carried out with intended users, and data showing the handling suitability of the device in view of its intended purpose for self-testing or near patienttesting, - where practicable, an example of the device.
+If required, the device shall be returned on completion of the technical documentation assessment;

+- data showing the suitability of the device in view of its intended purpose for selftesting or near-patient testing, - the information to be provided with the device on its label and its instructions for use, - a written declaration that no application has been lodged with any other notified body for the same type, or information about any previous application for the same type that has been refused by another notified body or that has been withdrawn by the manufacturer before the other Notified Body made its final assessment.